RP3Agency/sass-guidelines/index.md

 ## Maps

-Since Sass 3.3, stylesheets authors can define maps which is the Sass term for associative arrays, hashes or even JavaScript objects.
+Since Sass 3.3, stylesheets authors can define maps which is the Sass term for associative arrays or hashes.
 A map is a data structure mapping keys (that can be any data type, including maps although I wouldn't recommend it) to values of any type.

 Maps should be written as follows: